Fanatics/TechBlog/Authors/Igor-Lima/01-graphql-proof-of-concept/readme.md

 ## Conclusion

 At the end of the day, in terms of perfomance, I ended up in a conclusion that the GraphQL in Node is way better in comparison to JAVA implementation.
-If you are not agree with me, feel free to use the same code and do your own analysis.
-Everything I used is on the web.
-Still not agree, drop me a line on twitter and let's philosophize.
+Please feel free to use the code and comment on the analysis we have done.